jonnonz1/nz-statute-book/acts/public/2013/telecommunications-interception-capability-and-security-act-2013.md

   (c) prescribing criteria relating to an extension referred to in paragraph (b):
   (d) providing for any other requirements that apply in relation to an extension referred to in paragraph (b).
 (2) The Minister responsible for the Government Communications Security Bureau must consult the Minister before recommending the making of regulations under subsection (1).
+(3) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 127 Regulations
-The Governor-General may, by Order in Council, make regulations providing for any matters contemplated by this Act, necessary for its administration, or necessary for giving it full effect.
+(1) The Governor-General may, by Order in Council, make regulations providing for any matters contemplated by this Act, necessary for its administration, or necessary for giving it full effect.
+(2) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ## Schedule  — Consequential amendments